buerokratt/POC.CentOps/docs/technical/implementation.md

 ## Configuration

-Configuration of this service can be done in several ways.  [appsettings.json](../../src/CentOps.Api/appsettings.json) is one approach which will be used in local development.
+Configuration of this service can be done in many ways.  [appsettings.json](../../src/CentOps.Api/appsettings.json) is one approach which will be used in local development.
 Another is using specifically named environment variables.
 Both approaches are documented below.

 ### CosmosDb